 And all diseases will be gone

-That house of grief which I got used to observe for those almost two years, which I knew practically thoroughly, – it was no more both inside and outside.
+That house of grief which I got used to observing for those almost two years, which I knew practically thoroughly, – it was no more both inside and outside.
 A sad inscription, engraved by dark gray letters “City hospital № 17” was gone, as well as lattices on windows and always-rude security guard, wiggling from constant sleep debt.
-Instead of an inscription there was a bright… a signboard of sorts… have no idea how to name it, where new words were imprinted: “Town house of healing.
+Instead of an inscription, there was a bright… a signboard of sorts… have no idea how to name it, where new words were imprinted: “Townhouse of healing.
 We are happy to wish you a good health!”
 Lattices on windows disappeared as well, and there was a shining light, coming from windows… and when I have habitually risen up by stairs, I was greeted by an elegantly-dressed young man, who said something like “Come in, please.
 May you be always in good health!” and magnanimously opened me a door.

 To tell the truth, I didn't expect all that.
 I got so much accustomed to former “yellow house”, and to see it totally changed was truly surprising for me.
 Even more intriguing were new people – attentive and, I shall not be afraid of this word, really sympathizing.

 When I have climbed a new beautiful twisted ladder on a second floor, my eyes surprised me one more time.
 Narrow, constantly badly lightened corridors and men, crowding in them, were gone, as well as sad-yellow walls and endlessly-long line of doors with diverse and hard-to-understand names of specializations of these doctors – instead there were wide, brightly lighted and spacious corridors with some sort of bluish-white (and, as it seemed to me, as if even a bit shining) shade walls, and there was practically no trace remained from a heap of doors with badly readable names of specialties of these “doctors”, eagerly not expecting you behind them.